As you build your business model, you will invariably come upon a choice. Should I serve a large industry or a niche market?

 Aussie Tiny Houses

 Aussie Tiny Houses is a company that builds custom tiny houses for clients around Australia.
 The construction of tiny houses is not yet mainstream in Australia, and this company falls into a small niche market.
 Because of this, they don’t have to spend a lot of money advertising their brand, the customers usually come to them.
-They don’t need to cast a wide net when coming up with marketing strategies, and spend much less on advertising than a larger building company.
+They don’t need to cast a wide net when coming up with marketing strategies.
+Spend much less on advertising than a larger building company.

 Higher Price Points